 Wondering how much an ecommerce website costs?
 Well, it really all depends on your needs, the product that you’re selling, and the volume of traffic to your website.
-While some of the larger ecommerce websites can rack up hefty bills, if you’re just starting out or your requirements aren’t too complex, an ecom website doesn’t have to cost too much.
+While some of the larger ecommerce websites can rack up hefty bills, if you’re a small or mid-size company whose requirements aren’t too complex, an ecom website doesn’t have to cost too much.
 It’s a good idea to focus on optimizing your budget and making your website as cost-effective as possible.

 What Does An Ecommerce Website Cost?

 I’m sorry to say that there’s no one-size-fits-all or straightforward answer to what the cost of an ecommerce website is: the amount will vary from business to business.
 There are, however, some best practices you can follow to ensure your website is cost-effective.
 When doing this, being strategic in your approach will mean you can optimize your resources and get the most out of them.

 For instance, if you’re still growing your online business, there’s no immediate rush to spend oodles on fancy web development: a sleek and simple online listing of your available items will be enough to get you going.
 All you need is a user-friendly interface that you can manage on your own.
 There are also plenty of free and easy-to-use plugins that make web development really accessible and affordable.
 For example, SEO is vital for a good ecommerce website, but instead of running pricey audits or hiring expensive professionals, you can start by using something like Yoast, an SEO plugin that has all the tools you need to get started and is also completely free!